 Is it possible for you to challenge yourself to find something that is good about your partner?
 In many cases, there are some things that are positive; and this shift of mind begins to shift away from a blaming and complaining dialogue to a place where less judgment exists.
 What does your partner do well?

-There are some cases where there really isn’t anything positive to comment on, either due to the fact that your partner may have a mental illness, substance abuse, narcissism, and/or that they have contempt for you based on the history of the relationship.
+There are some cases where clients feel that there really isn’t anything positive left to comment on, either due to the fact that their partner may have emotionally and/or physically abused them, is a narcissist, and/or that they have contempt for you based on the history of the relationship, and/or that you have tried repeatedly to incorporate positive aspects to the relationship but the other partner blocked it.
 In this instance, I help these clients discuss their ambivalent thoughts about their relationship.
+In the case that someone is being abused, it is essential to the direct that person to safety and the appropriate resources!

 I encourage you to contact me with questions or comments that you may have about this topic, as I really enjoy working with people in expanding how they communicate in relationships.